-Allegheny College faculty and students are collaborating with local manufacturer Acutec Precision Machining to produce a wind feasibility study.
-The project will examine wind and power potential, GIS, appropriate turbine types, and economic feasibility.
+Allegheny College faculty and students collaborated with local manufacturer Acutec Precision Machining to produce a wind feasibility study.
+The project examined wind and power potential, GIS, appropriate turbine types, and economic feasibility.

 At the heart of the nationally recognized Creek Connections program is a collaboration between the college and public school districts in western Pennsylvania and New York for the purpose of encouraging natural science education through hands-on field and laboratory experiences.